cran-task-views/Psychometrics/Psychometrics.md

     (especially for locally dependent item responses) and some exploratory methods (DETECT, LSDM, model-based reliability) are included in `r pkg("sirt")`.
--   The `r pkg("pcIRT")` estimates the multidimensional polytomous Rasch model and the Mueller's continuous rating scale model.
 -   An implementation of the partial credit model with response styles is given in the `r pkg("PCMRS")`.
 -   `r pkg("MultiLCIRT")` estimates IRT models under (1)